-REGULATORY REFERENCE 1.
-Purpose Barber National Institute Elizabeth Lee Black School recognizes that student wellness and proper nutrition are related to students' physical well-being, growth, development and readiness to learn.
+1. Purpose Barber National Institute Elizabeth Lee Black School recognizes that student wellness and proper nutrition are related to students' physical well-being, growth, development and readiness to learn.
 In a healthy school environment, students will learn about and participate in positive dietary and lifestyle practices that can improve student achievement.
-2. Authority SC 1422.1 42 U.S.C.
-Sec.
-1758b 7 CFR Sec.
-210.31 The ELBS Administration adopts this policy based on the recommendations of the Wellness Committee and in accordance with federal and state laws and regulations.
-To ensure the health and well-being of all students, the ELBS Administration establishes that the ELBS will provide to students:
+2. Authority: SC 1422.1 42 U.S.C.§1758(b) 7 CFR§210.31 The ELBS Administration adopts this policy based on the recommendations of the Wellness Committee and in accordance with federal and state laws and regulations.
+To ensure the health and well-being of all students, the ELBS Administration establishes that the ELBS will provide to students: A. A comprehensive nutrition program consistent with federal and state requirements.
+B. Access at no cost to foods and beverages that meet established nutrition guidelines through the Community Eligibility Provider

-- A. A comprehensive nutrition program consistent with federal and state requirements. - B. Access at no cost to foods and beverages that meet established nutrition guidelines through the Community Eligibility Provider (CEP) option of the National School Lunch and School Breakfast program.
-Should the ELBS discontinue CEP participation, foods will be available at low or no cost. - C. Physical education courses weekly and opportunities for developmentally appropriate physical activity during each school day. - D. Curriculum and programs for grades pre-K-12 that are designed to educate students about proper nutrition and lifelong physical activity, in accordance with State Board of Education curriculum regulations and academic standards.
+(CEP) option of the National School Lunch and School Breakfast program.
+Should the ELBS discontinue CEP participation, foods will be available at low or no cost.

+- C. Physical education courses weekly and opportunities for developmentally appropriate physical activity during each school day; and - D. Curriculum and programs for grades preK-12 that are designed to educate students about proper nutrition and lifelong physical activity, in accordance with State Board of Education curriculum regulations and academic standards.

-3. Delegation of Responsibility 42 U.S.C.
-Sec.
-1758b 7 CFR Sec.
-210.31
+3. Delegation of Responsibility: 42 U.S.C.§1758(b) 7 CFR§230.31